Iron oxide red: English red

 At right is displayed the colour English red.

 This red is a tone of Indian red, made like Indian red with pigment made from iron oxide.

-The first recorded use of English red as a colour name in English was in the 1700s (exact year uncertain).
+The first recorded use of English red as a color name in English was in the 1700s (exact year uncertain).
 In the Encyclopédie of Denis Diderot in 1765, alternate names for Indian red included "what one also calls, however improperly, English Red."

 Kobe

-At right is displayed colour kobe.
+At right is displayed color kobe.

-The colour kobe is a dark tone of Indian red, made like Indian red from iron oxide pigment.
+The color kobe is a dark tone of Indian red, made like Indian red from iron oxide pigment.

 The first recorded use of Kobe as a colour name in English was in 1924.

-The normalized colour coordinates for Kobe are identical to sienna, first recorded as a colour name in English in 1760.
+The normalized colour coordinates for Kobe are identical to sienna, first recorded as a color name in English in 1760.